dotnet/docs-maui/docs/user-interface/controls/collectionview/emptyview.md

 The `EmptyView` property is set to the `SearchBar.Text` property, and the `EmptyViewTemplate` property is set to a `SearchTermDataTemplateSelector` object.

-When the `SearchBar` executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CollectionView> is filtered for the search term stored in the `SearchBar.Text` property.
+When the <xref:Microsoft.Maui.Controls.SearchBar> executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CollectionView> is filtered for the search term stored in the `SearchBar.Text` property.
 If the filtering operation yields no data, the `DataTemplate` chosen by the `SearchTermDataTemplateSelector` object is set as the `EmptyViewTemplate` property and displayed.

 The following example shows the `SearchTermDataTemplateSelector` class: